 - is a great conditioner for walnut wood products

 - Coconut is a good one – will take a long long time to go rancid.

 - Jojoba – also good – expensive but we are testing

 - Rice oils – also good – also expensive

-- Hemp oils – still testing
+- Hemp oils – still product testing in Canada 🙂

 - Food grade Mineral Oil – penetrates deeply and doesn’t stay on surface.